-Emily Becker Haimes is a postdoctoral researcher at the Center for Mental Health Policy and Services Research working with Rinad Beidas, Ph.D.
-Emily received her B.A. from Johns Hopkins University and her Ph.D. in Psychology from the University of Miami, where she specialized in child and adolescent clinical psychology.
+Emily Becker-Haimes is a Research Associate at the Center for Mental Health Policy and Services Research.
+Dr. Becker-Haimes received her B.A. from Johns Hopkins University and her Ph.D. in Psychology from the University of Miami, where she specialized in child and adolescent clinical psychology.
 She completed her predoctoral internship at the Children's Hospital of Philadelphia.
-Her research to date has focused on improving treatments for youth with internalizing disorders and studying how to optimally support evidence-based treatment delivery within the context of routine clinical care.
+Her clinical and research interests are in improving the quality of youth mental health services and ensuring that youth seeking treatment receive evidence-based care.
+Dr. Becker-Haimes has particular interests in developing and evaluating implementation strategies to support clinicians in delivering exposure therapy for anxiety disorders and in understanding how to best support graduate trainees to prepare them to deliver evidence-based practices long-term.
+Dr. Becker-Haimes is also a licensed psychologist in the state of Pennsylvania specializing in the treatment of anxiety and related disorders.
+She currently directs the Pennsylvania Hospital Anxiety Treatment for Children/Adolescents (PATCH) program at Hall Mercer.

 Molly Candon, PhD